dinocelotti/Smart-Tickets/README.md

       (In a seperate window) truffle compile && truffle migrate && npm start (Optional) Have redux-dev-tools chrome extension installed to see reducer states/actions

-#### The dApp focuses on these main elements:
+### The dApp focuses on these main elements:

 - Using the blockchain to achieve consensus on the validity of ticket transactions in a distributed manner
 - Leveraging smart contracts to automate the creation of events, and manangement of the tickets associated to a particular event
 - Provide high flexibility in the creation and operation of such events
 - Low costs and fees compared to existing ticketing solutions on the market today
 - High reliability and availability in terms of accessing and interacting with the event sales due to the distributed nature of blockchain + smart contracts
 - Reduction of second-hand market profiting and ticket fraud

+## Recent specification changes

+  Instead of focusing on a completely decentralized ticketing application, the target ecosystem for this application will to offer a "step-up" from conventional methods of ticket management rather than completely re-vamping how it the industry works.
+Because of this, a server will now be used to host the smart contracts instead of individual clients launching their own Projects onto the network.
+By doing this, our system will be more compatible with conventional infrastructure while still offering benefits such as double-spend protection, digitalized ticketing (tickets are created, validated, modified and used all on-chain, allowing much more functionality to be built into them), and reduced operating fees.

+  The main changes so far will be:

+### Project validation

+  Before, any client could create their own Project and claim themselves as the Promoter to the Project.
+This meant that an additional validation componenent was needed to eliminate Project spam / false projects as there was no requirements to creating one.
+Moving forward, only our server will host the Proj smart contract, and future Promoter's of Projects need to have their addresses white-listed by us (so there will be a KYC process or some sort beforehand) before those addresses are able to create their own Projects

+### Log/Node caching

+  Because a centralized server will handle the management of Projects and white-listing, it is also able to cache data such as relevant Event Logs from the blockchain and serve them to the client to boot-strap the initial state, significantly reducing the time needed to load the newest blockchain state.

+### TBD

 ## Proj.sol future specification